Russo-Turkish War (1877–1878): The Russian Army

-The Russian army in the decade prior to the war underwent major modernisation spearheaded by the Minister of war Milyutin, this programme of reform gave Russia a large army that was capable of fighting a war against the Ottomans.
-All Russian men were to serve 6 years in the active army and 9 years in the reserves though through exemption the effective intake of conscription was only 48% in peacetime though this was still sufficient to meet the Russian need for manpower.
-The Active portion of the army was subdivided into 2 portions the local troops who were garrison soldiers in Europe, regular soldiers in Asia, stationary forces and gendarmes the other portion was the Field army.
-In addition to these forces there was the militia which contained all men exempted from conscripted and men under 40 who had completed their terms of service.
+The Russian army in the decade prior to the war underwent major modernisation spearheaded by the Minister of War Dmitry Milyutin, this programme of reform gave Russia a large army that was capable of fighting a war against the Ottomans.
+All Russian men were to serve 6 years in the active army and 9 years in the reserves though through exemption the effective intake of conscription was considerably less (in 1874 of 724,648 eligible men only 150,000 were enlisted, this having risen to 218,000 by 1877) in peacetime, though this was still sufficient to meet the Russian need for manpower.
+The active portion of the army was subdivided into 2 portions.
+The first portion was the local troops, who were garrison soldiers in Europe, regular soldiers in Asia, stationary forces and gendarmes.
+The other portion was the Field Army.
+In addition to these forces there was the militia (opolcheniye), which contained all men exempted from conscription and men under 40 who had completed their terms of service.

 The Field Army was organised into 48 infantry divisions (3 of which were guard and 4 Grenadier).
-There were also 8 rifle brigades, 19 cavalry divisions, 35 horse gun batteries, 19 engineer battalions, 49 field gun brigades.
+There were also 8 rifle brigades, 19 cavalry divisions, 35 horse gun batteries, 19 engineer battalions and 49 field gun brigades.
 The Russian divisions were organised into corps of 2 to 3 divisions, a corps excluding support and command staff would consist of 20,160 infantry, 2,048 cavalry, 96 field guns and 12 horse drawn guns (this is for a 2 division corps).